 “In computer programming, the strategy pattern (also known as the policy pattern) is a software design pattern that enables an algorithm’s behavior to be selected at runtime.
 The strategy pattern

 - makes the algorithms interchangeable within that family.”

 Here we rely on composition instead of inheritance for reuse.
 Context is composed of a Strategy.
-Instead of implementing a behavior the Context delegates it to Strategy.
+Instead of implementing a behavior, the Context delegates it to Strategy.
 The context would be the class that would require changing behaviors.
 We can change behavior dynamically.
-Strategy is implemented as interface so that we can change behavior without affecting our context.
+Strategy is implemented as an interface so that we can change behavior without affecting our context.

 - A family of algorithms can be defined as a class hierarchy and can be used interchangeably to alter application behavior without changing its architecture.

 - By encapsulating the algorithm separately, new algorithms complying with the same interface can be easily introduced.

 - The application can switch strategies at run-time.

 - Strategy enables the clients to choose the required algorithm, without using a “switch” statement or a series of “if-else” statements.

 - Data structures used for implementing the algorithm are completely encapsulated in Strategy classes.
 Therefore, the implementation of an algorithm can be changed without affecting the Context class.

 - The application must be aware of all the strategies to select the right one for the right situation.